emily-shaw/Img-Caption/README.md

 - Run multiple image captioning models on batches of images
 - Supports OpenAI GPT-4 Vision and Replicate models (LLaVA, BLIP, Moondream2)
 - Summarizes the main character's physical features from all captions per model
-- Aggregates all results and summaries into a single CSV for analysis
+- For each zip, generates a summary CSV with model, prompt, summary type, and summary features for each model
 - Flexible CLI: process multiple zip files, each zip is processed independently
 - Output JSON files include prompt and are named by zip/model/prompt

 ## Directory Structure
 - `img_storage/` — Images extracted from zip files for processing
 - `results/` — Model captioning result JSON files (output)
-- `summaries/` — Summaries and aggregated CSVs (output)
+- `summaries/` — Summaries and per-zip summary CSVs (output)
 - `summarize_characters.py` — Main script for summarizing and aggregating
 - `image_captioners.py`, `cli.py` — Model and CLI logic